 With expertise gained through years of providing clinical services to international survivors of war trauma, torture and persecution, as well as significant experience implementing human rights programming, our team combines the fields of global mental health and human rights to expand the range—and increase the depth—of clinical services for diverse international populations.

 Work With Us

 Apply to Join Our Board of Directors

 The Bay Area welcomes refugees and asylum seekers fleeing extreme violence and persecution in their home countries.
 Right here, in our neighborhoods, there is a tremendous need to help people heal.
 If you have skills you're willing to contribute to our programs, please contact us.
-And if you are interested in contributing more to help establish the groundwork for Partnerships for Trauma Recovery, consider joining our Board of Directors.
-We are especially interested in the following types of volunteer support:

 Partnerships for Trauma Recovery is an equal opportunity employer.
 Qualified applicants will be considered for employment without regard to race, color, religion, sex, national origin, veteran or disability status.